chaofengqing/chao_lab/content/resources/guidelines/index.md

   - This is an English-only lab, including but not limited to emails, presentations, and discussions.
   - Only use emails to contact Dr. Chao.
+  - All lab mates are equal, i.e. no hierarchy within the lab.
+All members works directly with Dr. Chao.

 ## Kick start
 To get on board, a student should: